Hopi Kachina figure: Determining authenticity

 The first sign of a fake kachina doll is if it is "garish or crudely made."
 An authentic kachina figure will have proper proportioning of the body and no excessive detail.
 Hands must have separated fingers rather than tightly closed fists.
 Details in hair and accessories should be meticulously fashioned.
-The most valuable figures are made from a single piece of wood; signs of glue on the figure indicate a poorly-carved figure.
+The most valuable figures are made from a single piece of wood; signs of glue on the figure indicate a poorly carved figure.
 The price will usually reflect the quality, so if a figure seems inexpensive, there is a good possibility it is not a true Hopi kachina figure.

-Popular Katsina figure types
+Popular Kachina figure types

-There are well over 200 types of kachina figures; however, almost no one can identify every single one, as each carver has a different idea as to the appearance and function of each Kachina.
+There are well more than 200 types of kachina figures; however, almost no one can identify every single one, as each carver has a different idea as to the appearance and function of each kachina.
 There are several popular ones with tourists and Hopi, however.
-Some of the more popular dolls are the Tasapkachina (Navajo Kachina), Angakchina (Long hair), Hote, and animal dolls such as Bear, Bird, and Mouse.
+Some of the more popular dolls are the Tasapkachina (Navajo kachina), Angakchina (Long hair), Hote, and animal dolls such as Bear, Bird, and Mouse.

 Clowns

 Clowns also participate in the Hopi celebrations and sacred rituals.
 They have dual functions.
-Their most prominent role is to amuse the audience during the outdoor celebrations and Kachina Dances.
+Their most prominent role is to amuse the audience during the outdoor celebrations and Kachina dances.
 They perform as jesters or circus clowns while the kachina dancers are taking a break between their performances.
 As a result of the spectator acceptance of the humor and variety of entertaining antics, clown carvings have been a favorite figure for sale to tourists and collectors.
 Carvers have found a strong market and challenge to create dolls showing the many whimsical clown actions.
-Their second and subtle role is in the sacred kachina rituals.
-The sacred functions of the clowns are relatively private, if not held secret by the Hopi, and as a result have received less public exposure.
+Their second and subtle role is in the sacred Kachina rituals.
+The sacred functions of the clowns are relatively private, if not held secret by the Hopi, and as a result, have received less public exposure.
 The Koshare (or Tewa clown) and the Koyemsi (Mud-head) are two of the most popular clown doll.